 Connect to H and I drives

 Every student user account created at Otago Polytechnic has an H: Drive.
-From 2020 the purpose of this drive is just for application settings and files.
+The purpose of this drive is for application settings and files.
 All your work and files should be saved into OneDrive.
 You also have a read-only access Course Folder, the I: Drive.

 Home folder or H: Drive